Jeffreydne/national-park-blog-yellowstone/README.md

 ---
 ## Credits

-The table of technology used  in this README.md was provided by the excellent staff at UC Berkeley Extension Full Stack Bootcamp
+The table of technology used in this README.md was modified from a template provided by the excellent staff at UC Berkeley Extension Full Stack Bootcamp